-On the distributor side there are 21 identified distributors for Lux products and accessories in France, but by far the biggest contributor to 2010 sales was Sud Esthétique which alone generated over €250,000 of sales - 54% of Lux's distributor sales in France.
-The three next largest (Ideal, Doucire and Carre VIP) drive a further 35% of distributor sales, meaning that 4 distributors share almost 90% of Lux's French distribution.
+On the distributor side there are 21 identified distributors for Lux products and accessories in France, but 4 distributors share almost 90% of Lux's French distribution.

 Distributors are typically initiated with a two year fixed term contract which is the equivalent of a "trial period" before longer term distribution deals are signed.